Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootEnabled).md

 # This script will help to get you authenticated with Microsoft tenant
 # and get access to a private Canonical-signed confidential GPU-capable image with an Nvidia GPU driver already installed.
 # Then it will launch VMs with secure boot enabled, based on the provided arguments in your specified resource group.
+# If resource group doesn't exist, it will create the resource group with the specified name in the target subsription.
 #
 # Note: First time execution will require the administrator role for the target Azure subscription to
 # provision by generating the associated service principal contributor roles in your target resource group.